mhamzafaisal1/ChiTrac/chitrac-api/docs/api.md

 | workTimeMissedSeconds | integer | Total work time missed (activeStations × duration) |

 **faultSummaries[]:**
-Aggregated fault statistics by code and name:
+Aggregated fault statistics by code and name (only present when `include` is 'summaries' or 'both'):

 | Field | Type | Description |
 |-------|------|-------------|